Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Theoretical framework

 \begin{bem} For every arbitrage strategy $\stratc$, the scaled strategy $\widetilde \stratc=\scalefac \stratc$ with $\scalefac>0$ is also an arbitrage strategy.
 This is because \eqref{eq:continuousValue} and \eqref{eq:SelfFinancing} imply $V^{\widetilde \stratc} = \scalefac V^{ \stratc}$ and $G^{\widetilde \stratc} = \scalefac G^{\stratc}$, respectively.
 Since the initial value $V^{ \stratc}_0$ is zero, we also have $V^{\widetilde \stratc}_0=0$.
 Hence, $\widetilde \stratc$ satisfies the self-financing condition $V_t^{\widetilde \stratc} = v + G_t^{\widetilde \stratc}$ in \eqref{eq:SelfFinancing} with $v=0$.
 Finally, $V^{\widetilde \stratc} = \scalefac V^{ \stratc}$ implies that $\widetilde \stratc$ fulfills the arbitrage conditions in \eqref{eq:arbitrage}. \end{bem}

-\paragraph{Shiryaev strategy} \cite{Shiryaev1998} proposes a strategy that generates an arbitrage portfolio consisting of the risk-free asset and one risky asset.
-Thus, we have $d=1$.
+\paragraph{Shiryaev strategy} \cite{Shiryaev1998} proposes a strategy that generates an arbitrage portfolio consisting of the risk-free asset and one risky asset.\footnote{{\neu In an independent study, the same strategy has been derived by \cite{Dasgupta2000}.}} Thus, we have $d=1$.
 For simplicity, we denote the drift, volatility and Hurst coefficient of the risky asset by $\mu$, $\sigma$ and $H$, respectively.
 For the two assets, the strategy suggests entering the time $t\in[0,T]$ positions

 At every $t$, it compares the value $S_t^1$ of a pure risky investment with an alternative investment of the initial risky asset price $s_0^1$ in the risk-free asset.
 Because, in our market model, we have $S_t^0=1$, this alternative investment has a constant value of $s_0^1$.\footnote{The strategy can be easily generalized to markets with risk-free asset prices $S_t^0=e^{rt}$, where $r\ge 0$ denotes the risk-free rate \cite[see][]{Shiryaev1998}.} If the value $S_t^1$ of the pure risky investment exceeds (falls below) the value $s_0^1$ of the alternative investment, the investor holds a long (short) position in the risky asset and a short (long) position in the risk-free asset.
 In the case of equality, he is not invested and the portfolio value is zero.
 The number of risky asset shares $\Psi_{t}^1$ in \eqref{eq:Shiryaev_stratc} does not depend on the initial risky asset price $s_0^1$ but on the parameters $\mu$, $\sigma$ and $H$.